 Some artists think it is okay to send bulk emails via their personal Yahoo or Google account.

 This is not a good practice and might damage your business.

-Sending bulk emails through your personal service could end up in a SPAM folder and looks unprofessional.
+Sending bulk emails through your personal email provider could end up in a SPAM folder and looks unprofessional.

-There are free EMS services available for small business to use for their newsletters as well as paid services.
+There are free EMS services available for small businesses to use for their newsletters as well as paid services.

 - Sign Up Forms